haacked/Rothko/README.md

 # Goals

-The goal is to use this in GitHub for Windows as well as any other libraries in which testability is important.
+The goal is to use this in GitHub for Windows as well as any other applications where testability is important.

 A secondary goal is to make it very easy to port code using the core .NET Framework APIs to port over to Rothko.
-The interfaces are very close to the Framework's, except in a few plases where I wouldn't be able to live with myself if I didn't modernize the library.
+The interfaces map closely to the .NET Framework's, except in a few plases where I wouldn't be able to live with myself if I didn't modernize the library.
 For example, I updated methods that return arrays to return `IEnumerable` (or derived interface) instead.

-# Structure

-As stated before, most of the abstractions hew closely to the .NET Framework APIs to make porting code over easy.
-Let's call these the __core abstractions__.
-The __Facade classes__ provide a nicer more usable interface over the core abstractions.
+Once these low level abstractions are implemented, I plan to add a set of _Facade_ classes that provide a more usable API that we all wished had been there all along.
+These _Facade_ classes will simply delegate to the lower-level abstractions.